numbat70/inclusion2021/_docs/accessibility/language.md

 ### Physical or motor disabilities

 This includes a range of disabilities and accessibility needs.
-<p style="margin=bottom: 0">We recommend using the following terms for people with physical or motor disabilities: </p>
+<p style="margin-bottom: 0">We recommend using the following terms for people with physical or motor disabilities: </p>
 - Someone with a physical disability
 - People with motor disabilities
 - Wheelchair users